 “Withdrawal is the most problematic for relationships,” Keith Sanford, PhD, a psychology professor at Baylor University, said in a press release.
 In his research, Sanford found that partners who admitted that they withdrew often during arguments reported being unhappier and more apathetic about the relationship overall.

 “It’s a defense tactic that people use when they feel they are being attacked, and there’s a direct association between withdrawal and lower satisfaction overall with the relationship,” Sanford said.
 And if you’re fighting with your partner often, then you may want to consider these 20 Surefire Signs Your Relationship Is Over.

 There are trust issues.

-Trust is not an easy thing to build with someone (especially if you’ve been betrayed in the past), but you should at least have faith in the person with whom you intend to spend the rest of your life.
-Should you build a partnership on a foundation of mistrust, you risk being in a relationship lacking intimacy both physical and emotional, and you can almost guarantee that eventually your partner will get fed up and walk away.
+Trust is not an easy thing to build with someone (especially if you’ve been betrayed in the past), but you should have faith in the person with whom you intend to spend the rest of your life.
+Should you build a partnership on a foundation of mistrust, you risk being in a relationship lacking both physical and emotional intimacy, and you can almost guarantee that eventually your partner will get fed up and walk away.
 And if you struggle with opening up, try these 50 Easy Ways to Be Nicer to Yourself.

 You’re not on the same page.

 When Virgil wrote that love overcomes all obstacles, he had clearly never been in a serious relationship.
 Yes, love can overcome many things, but if there’s one thing that it can’t overcome, it’s not being on the same page.
 At the end of the day, you and your partner need to be clear about fundamental decisions like where to live, when and if to have kids, and when you want to get married—because otherwise the relationship will fall apart, and it won’t be amicable.